rasterradio/Kumite/README.md

 ### Input Buffer

 Input buffers function as normal in other fighting games.
 Like in *Virtua Fighter 5*, *Kumite* has an input buffer time of 10 frames.
+In *KOF* the input buffer is 4 frames for normal moves and 13 frames for special/super moves.
+In ArcSys games, if a button is held down, the game repeats the button pressed for 3 frames.

+### Button Priority

+Button priority is E > K > P. So pressing all three buttons will perform a Circular Attack.

 ## Movement